stevemcconnell/covid19-forecast-evaluations/README.md

 Scores are relative among models within a forecast date and forecast target; the highest possible score for any forecast set is defined as the highest pred(25) value of the set divided by 0.75.
 The score for each factor is set at 100% for the best model performance for each factor and 0% for the 25th percentile model performance for each factor.

 ### covid_complete_state_range_score
-This is the number of ranges that are <=4x wide that successfully include the actual value, divided by 0.95.
-A model whose prediction intervals include 95% of actual values with ranges <=4x will score 100%.
-Models that forecast fewer than 51 states have their score adjusted by Score * num_states_forecast/51.
 This score is accuracy-limited.
 A model cannot score higher than its capture rate.
 Models are penalized for poor precision (wide ranges), so a model will score lower than its capture rate if it uses wide ranges.

+Score is calculated as the percentage of ranges that are <=4x wide that successfully include the actual value, divided by 0.95.
+A model whose prediction intervals include 95% of actual values with ranges <=4x will score 100%.
+Models that forecast fewer than 51 states have their score adjusted by Score * num_states_forecast/51.

 ### covid_complete_state_range_score_v2
 This score is also based on accuracy first, precision second.
 It is accuracy-limited, and the precision penalty is more fine-grained than version 1's penalty.